Diseases & Conditions

 Frequent driving.
 Staying seated for long periods, plus the vibration from the car engine, can put pressure on your spine and disks.

-Sedentary lifestyle.
+Sedentary (not active) lifestyle.
 Regular exercise is important in preventing many medical conditions, including a herniated disk.

 In most cases, low back pain is the first symptom of a herniated disk.
 This pain may last for a few days, then improve.
 Other symptoms may include: